 master branch.
 This encapsulation makes it easy for multiple developers to work on a particular feature without disturbing the main codebase.
 It also means the

 master branch will never contain broken code, which is a huge advantage for continuous integration environments.

 Encapsulating feature development also makes it possible to leverage pull requests, which are a way to initiate discussions around a branch.
 They give other developers the opportunity to sign off on a feature before it gets integrated into the official project.
 Or, if you get stuck in the middle of a feature, you can open a pull request asking for suggestions from your colleagues.
 The point is, pull requests make it incredibly easy for your team to comment on each other’s work.

-The Feature Branch Workflow still uses a central repository, and
+The Feature Branch Workflow assumes a central repository, and

-master still represents the official project history.
-But, instead of committing directly on their local
+master represents the official project history.
+Instead of committing directly on their local

-master branch and feature branches, so developers can edit, stage, and commit changes to a feature branch just as they did in the Centralized Workflow.
+master branch and feature branches, so developers can edit, stage, and commit changes to a feature branch.

 In addition, feature branches can (and should) be pushed to the central repository.
 This makes it possible to share a feature with other developers without touching any official code.
 Since

 master is the only “special” branch, storing several feature branches on the central repository doesn’t pose any problems.
 Of course, this is also a convenient way to back up everybody’s local commits.
 The following is a walk-through of the life-cycle of a feature branch.